j354374/fed-scripting/assignment1/assignment1-readme.md

 ```
  <button type="button" onclick="javascript:echo(number.value)">Calculate!</button><br>
  ```

-I found that the ';' on the echo function was unnessary so it has been removed.

 I also found that their was no terminating html tag for script.
 We now have the following in index.html: